 You can find out more about I2S by reviewing:

-- published papers, chapters and books in I2S publications
+- published papers, chapters and books in I2S publications,

-- current and completed projects
+- current projects and completed projects, and